 Overview

 The town has initiated this study to build on and advance the recommendations in the Stormwater Master Plan to improve overall drainage conditions in the area.
 In addition, the town aims to assist Halton Region with reducing infiltration into the region’s sanitary sewer system.
-It is believed that stormwater and groundwater is entering the region’s sanitary sewer system by indirect infiltration and not directly from the town’s stormwater system.
-By improving stormwater drainage in the area identified by the region for sanitary sewer replacement work starting in 2025, less stormwater will infiltrate public and privately owned sanitary sewage infrastructure, reducing the potential risk of overloading the region’s sanitary infrastructure in the area.
+It is believed that water is entering the region’s sanitary sewer system by indirect infiltration and not directly from the town’s stormwater system.
+By improving stormwater drainage in the area identified by the region for sanitary sewer replacement work starting in 2025, less water will infiltrate public and privately owned sanitary sewage infrastructure, reducing the potential risk of overloading the region’s sanitary infrastructure in the area.

 Study area and background